jimm/keymaster_objc/file_format.md

 ## Triggers

-    trigger input_inst_short_name key bytes...
+    trigger key input_inst_short_name bytes...

 Input MIDI messages can cause KeyMaster to react as if you'd pressed a key.
-When `bytes` are sent from the given input instrument then `key` is pressed executed.
+When `bytes` are sent from the given input instrument then `key`'s action is performed.

 The key can be a single character, F1-F10, or any of the names SPACE, ESC, UP, DOWN, LEFT, RIGHT, BACKSPACE, DELETE, ENTER, or RETURN.
 For all of